-\textbf{Masif-ligand}: In addition to the \atom benchmark tasks, we evaluate our proposed approach on the task of ligand-binding preference prediction for protein binding sites, introduced in \cite{masif}.
+\textbf{Masif-ligand}: This task aims to predict ligand-binding preferences for protein binding sites, as introduced in \citep{masif}.
 Binding sites are regions of protein surfaces where small molecules (ligands) interact with the protein.
 A fine characterization of those regions helps understanding protein functions and plays a significant role in drug design and discovery.
 This dataset consists of protein binding sites that accommodate one of seven co-factors.
-It comprises 1,634 training instances, 202 validation instances, and 418 test cases.
+It comprises 1,634 training instances, 202 validation instances, and 418 test cases, split using sequence identity.